swarmfund/sv-voting-mvp/README.md

 #### Build Flags

-yarn 1.3.2 was giving us problems on netlify.
+yarn 1.3.2 was giving us problems on netlify (though not on dev machines).
 If you have trouble try yarn 0.18.1.

 additionally, if you run `INSTALL_WEBPACK=true yarn build-web` it run `npm install -g webpack` first.

+#### Node Version

+in addition to the yarn issue we also had issues with node v8.9.4.
+If you have trouble try v6.9.1.